-20 Best Kid-Friendly Things to Do in Wolverhampton, UK [by a Wolves Local]
+23 Best Kid-Friendly Things to Do in Wolverhampton this Winter [by a Wolves Local]

 LOOKING FOR BEST THINGS TO DO IN WOLVERHAMPTON WITH KIDS?

-As a longtime Wolverhampton local (I’ve lived here 11 years) I’ve scoped out kid-friendly activities in our home town.
+As a longtime Wolverhampton local (I’ve lived here 11 years) I’ve scoped out the top kid-friendly activities in my home town this winter.
 Trust me, Wolverhampton a.k.a “Wolves” is an underrated gem.
 Here’s my curated list for a great day out.

 Tracing its roots back over a millennium, Wolverhampton has no shortage of fascinating museums, landmarks, and galleries to provide a glimpse into its rich past.